Sunday, April 25, 2021

 Mental Health and Coping during Covid-19 Pandemic

 Today's world is full of stress that makes us tired and sick.
 That's part of living, but we need to stay healthy and full of vitality.
-We need to let go of the stuck energies affecting our health.
+We need to let go of the stuck energies, such as negative thoughts, past traumas, and self-doubt, affecting our health.
 We have to release what's unwanted on our bodies.
 We need to be well.

 How can we become healthy when our world becomes smaller, yet only a few choices are left?
-How can we show vigor when not feeling about our best selves?
+How can we show vigor when we're not feeling confident, positive, and at peace with ourselves, which is what it means to feel about our best selves?

 The Covid-19 pandemic is an addition to our stressors.
 It's making us sick day by day.
 The news updates we read and hear regularly cause anxiety and sadness.